kaibohu/kaibohu.github.io/_pages/talks.md

 ### Colloquium/Seminar talks
+1. Leeds Geometry and Analysis Seminar, University of Leeds, UK, Feb/2026. (upcoming)
+1. Mathematics and Applications Colloquium, KAUST, Saudi Arabia, Sep/2025. (upcoming)
-1. Applied Math Seminar at University of Arkansas, Sep/2025. (online, upcoming)
+1. Applied Math Seminar at University of Arkansas, Sep/2025. (online)
 1. Seminar talk at  Institute of Computational Mathematics and Scientific/Engineering Computing at Chinese Academy of Sciences, China, Jul/2025.
 1. Seminar talk at Jilin University, China, Jul/2025.
 1. Seminar talk at  Istituto di Matematica Applicata e Tecnologie Informatiche ''Enrico Magenes" (IMATI) of the National Research Council of Italy (CNR), May/2025.